 XpertHR's High-Tech Resource Center for HR helps high-tech employers handle their most challenging employment issues by bringing relevant resources together in one place for easy access.

-In-depth review of the spectrum of Oklahoma employment law requirements HR must follow with respect to employee communications.
+In-depth review of the spectrum of District of Columbia employment law requirements HR must follow with respect to employee communications.

 Legal and ethical considerations for employers regarding HR management.
 Support and advice for the HR professional on managing all aspects of the job.